 - OnTheAir Node 3 will not be compatible with Apple Silicon processors.
 You will have to upgrade to OnTheAir Node 4.

-As the M1 computers will only run with Big Sur, first make sure to check which applications and video device drivers are supported by this macOS version.
+As the M1 computers will only run with Big Sur or Monterey, first make sure to check which applications and video device drivers are supported by this macOS version.

 Rosetta or Native?